 You’re finally ready to purchase that fix and flip property, now all you need is the funding!
 Your first choice?
 A hard money lender.
 The hard money lending industry has been around for centuries in one form or another, but is as popular as ever due to its promise of quick funding and underwriting flexibility.
-But, be careful when choosing a hard money lender for your next fix and flip.
+But, be careful when choosing a legitimate hard money lender for your next fix and flip.
 Like any growing industry, there are many companies out there looking for an opportunity to take advantage.
-Avoid suspicious intermediaries, and use these tips to help identify the good guys.
+Avoid suspicious intermediaries, and use these tips on how to find legitimate private hard money lenders to help identify the good guys.

 Researching customer reviews and testimonials usually points you in the right direction.
 Extremely happy customers and extremely disgruntled customers alike are most likely to post a review – it is important to take note of the company’s response to these reviews.
 If there is an overload of negative feedback with no response from the company, you should probably shy away.
 Most companies are more than willing to go above and beyond working with their customers to turn that negative feedback into a positive comment.

 Consult your network

 Another great way to find a reputable lender is to ask your real estate investor network for referrals of lenders they have used in the past, or questions about any lender you may have in mind.
 They should be able to point you in the right direction, especially if they have used a hard money lender previously themselves.
 Chances are, if you have a legitimate lender, someone from your network has either used them previously or at least heard of the company.
 Use information from other investors in your network to advance your investment potential; tips and tricks from well-seasoned investors will aid you on your road to fix and flip success!

 Does your lender care about your success?